superlinear-ai/raglite/README.md

 # 🥤 RAGLite

-RAGLite is a Python package for Retrieval-Augmented Generation (RAG) with PostgreSQL or SQLite.
+RAGLite is a Python toolkit for Retrieval-Augmented Generation (RAG) with PostgreSQL or SQLite.

 ## Features